halbothpa/raspyrfm-client/docs/source/homeassistant_components.rst

 The ``raspyrfm-panel`` web component drives the onboarding experience for RaspyRFM users.
-It exposes learning controls, renders cards summarising captured payloads, provides a device creation form, and lets users map payloads to semantic categories with optional device links.
+It exposes learning controls, renders cards summarising captured payloads, fingerprints signals against the Python library to suggest device types, provides a flexible creation form, and lets users map payloads to semantic categories with optional device links.
 The component relies exclusively on the websocket commands described above, so no additional backend endpoints are required.

 .. literalinclude:: ../../custom_components/raspyrfm/frontend/raspyrfm-panel.js
    :language: javascript
-   :lines: 1-420
+   :lines: 1-520

 Home Assistant integration checklist
 ------------------------------------